Biopsychosocial predictors of suicide risk in patients with interstitial cystitis/bladder pain syndrome

 Keywords:Pain, Interstitial Cystitis/Bladder Pain Syndrome, suicide, prevelance, predictors

-Methods: Self-identified female patients suffering from IC/BPS (N=813; 18–80 years, M= 46.60, standard deviation [SD] 14.10) recruited from online IC/BPS support groups completed measures of demographic, pain, symptoms, and psychosocial variables.
+Methods: Self-identified female patients suffering from IC/BPS (n=813; 18–80 years, mean 46.60, standard deviation [SD] 14.10) recruited from online IC/BPS support groups completed measures of demographic, pain, symptoms, and psychosocial variables.
 Descriptive statistics, correlations, and multivariable logistic regressions examined prevalence, variable associations, and suicide risk prediction.

 Results: Suicide risk prevalence was 38.1%.
 Suicide risk was associated with greater odds for exposure to suicide, psychache, hopelessness, and perceived burdensomeness to others.
-Further, examining suicide risk by levels of pain showed that exposure to suicide and hopelessness were consistent suicide risk predictors across pain levels; psychache for lower levels of pain, perceived burdensomeness in moderate and severe pain levels, and depression in moderate levels of pain.
+Further, examining suicide risk by levels of pain showed that exposure to suicide and hopelessness were consistent suicide risk predictors across pain levels; psychache for lower levels of pain, depression in moderate levels of pain, and perceived burdensomeness in moderate and severe pain levels.

 How to Cite